May house cleaning checklist: Some tasks only need to be done once or twice a year. The problem is that we forget to do them once or twice a year.

 Clean dryer ducts.
 Many home fires each year are caused by lint accumulating here.
 A dryer duct cleaning kit can help make this essential task easier.

-Clean the exterior wall sidings of your home with a hose.
-Wash off cobwebs, dirt, etc.
+Clean the exterior wall siding of your home with a hose.
+Wash off cobwebs, dirt, etc., for a thorough, safe exterior cleaning of vinyl, aluminum, and wood siding, as well as brick stucco, concrete, trim, and painted decks.

 Mold or mildew on the walls?
 Scrub it off with a solution of diluted chlorine bleach, water, and laundry detergent.